-The following table shows the major group in each North American Industry Classification System (NAICS) code as well as the State's retail trade history for the past five fiscal years.
+The following table shows the major group in each North American Industry Classification System (NAICS) code as well as the State's retail trade history for Fiscal Years 2016-2020.
 Connecticut retail trade in Fiscal Year 2020 totaled \$62.3 billion, an increase of 3.7% from Fiscal Year 2019.
 Sales in the durable goods category, which are typically most sensitive to changes in economic conditions, fell slightly in Fiscal Year 2020.
 Durable goods are mostly big ticket items such as appliances, furnishings, and automobiles.

 TABLE B-17

-Retail Trade In Connecticut ^(a)
+Retail Trade In Connecticut (a)

 (In Millions)